syncfusion/ej2-angular-docs/src/documenteditor/document-editor/spell-check.md

 ## Features

 * Supports context menu suggestions.
-* Provides build-in options to Ignore, Ignore All, Change, Change All for error words in spell checker        dialog.
+* Provides built-in options to Ignore, Ignore All, Change, Change All for error words in spell checker dialog.

 ## Spell check settings